kamronwithaK/lab-6/README.md

 ## Lab 6
-Our code asks for the users name and age and prints a line with the information
+Our code asks for the users name and favorite number and prints a line with the information

 Kamron Gross
 Sebastian Ribault
+Christian Ruiz